 - Precision F-Strike: "GET THE FUCK OFF MY SON!"

-- Redemption Equals Death: After attacking his family and his fight with Thor, a badly injured Ted is discovered by Thor in the woods.
+- Redemption Equals Death: After attacking his family and his fight with Thor whom he he tried to get sent to the pound, a badly injured Ted is discovered by Thor in the woods.
 Ted then begs for Thor to kill him.
 Which he does.

 - Super Window Jump: Ted crashing into Janet's house when she is reloading her revolver.

 - Then Let Me Be Evil: Realizing the last resort Power of Love for his family doesn't work, Ted gives in to being both a literal and figurative monster and embraces his curse.

 - They Know Too Much: Ted, is resorted to doing this to protect his secret by having Thor taken to the pound where he would likely be euthanized and then tried to kill his own family for realizing the truth.